 2) Did that negligence cause an injury to the baby?

 The answer to both questions is usually not obvious to an ordinary person.
 Your BILA lawyer will carefully review all the relevant medical records to identify the issues of importance and the questions to be asked of the medical experts.
 Answering these questions will involved feedback from experts (obstetrician s, neurologists, and neuroradiologists, for a few examples).
 Those experts look at the antenatal records, labour and delivery records, and imaging to form an opinion on what happened.
-Importantly, in most cases the opinions of a number of experts must be coordinated and agree in order to make the necessary connection between the substandard care and the harm.
+Importantly, in most cases, the opinions of a number of experts must be coordinated and agree in order to make the necessary connection between the substandard care and the harm.

 You do not necessarily have to pursue a lawsuit if you have concerns about your medical care.
 Another option is to make a complaint directly to the governing body of the health care professional you are concerned was negligent.
 For example, a doctor is governed by the College of Physicians and Surgeons, and a nurse is governed by the College of Registered Nurses or College of Licensed Practical Nurses.
-You can both lodge a complain and pursue a lawsuit at the same time if you wish.
+You can both lodge a complaint and pursue a lawsuit at the same time if you wish.

 File a Complaint